 - Progress Quest: RPGs that assign players randomly generated quests and don't require any real strategy.
 The game automates grinding and fetch quests which is all the game is.

 - Ginormo Sword: Arguably, grinding and the emphasis on weapon upgrades.

 - Yume Nikki: Exploration and sandbox gameplay.
 The entire game is a Beautiful Void and there is no plot to speak of, which has prompted elaborate Fanon and Wild Mass Guessing on behalf of the players, in an attempt to invest the game with externalised meaning.

 - Super Press Space to Win Action RPG 2009: RPGs in general, and overly-linear Quick Time Event-heavy action RPGs in particular.
 The credits specify that the game was "inspired by God of War".

 - Parameters is all about distilling an RPG to its purest bare-bones form: all the enemies and quests are represented by simple boxes and numbers and all you need to do is to click repeatedly on them.
 It manages to be pretty enjoyable nonetheless.

-- Knights of the Old Republic II: The Sith Lords is a deconstruction of the entire Star Wars franchise.
-Or rather, it would have been had the game been released in a finished state.
+- Knights of the Old Republic II: The Sith Lords is a deconstruction of the entire Star Wars franchise, especially the traditional Light/Dark dichotomy, as well as a variety of RPG concepts.

 - Nanashi no Game uses the cursed, nameless game to deconstruct RPGs.
 There's no battles to win, levels to grind or heroics to engage in — you just walk around, talk to people and collect hidden items that must be found to reach the good ending.